-One thing an information system does not do is evaluate the desirability of results.
+An information system alone does not evaluate the desirability of results.
 Decision makers must evaluate results in terms of their organizations' preferences or their own.
-For example, construction of an ASC may be expected to lose \$400,000 per year, but it could provide a needed community service.
-Weighing these results and determining criteria is purely a decision maker's responsibility-not an easy task, but one that can be improved with accurate and relevant information.
+For example, construction of an ASC may be expected to lose \$200,000 a year, but it could provide a needed community service.
+Weighing these results and determining criteria are purely a decision maker's responsibility-not an easy task, but one that can be improved with accurate and relevant information.